2016 North Carolina A&T Aggies football team

 The 2016 North Carolina A&T Aggies football team represented North Carolina A&T State University as a member of Mid-Eastern Athletic Conference (MEAC) during the 2016 NCAA Division I FCS football season.
 Led by sixth-year head coach Rod Broadway, the Aggies compiled an overall record of 9–3 with a mark of 7–1 in conference play, placing second in the MEAC.
 North Carolina A&T received an at-large bid to the NCAA Division I Football Championship playoffs, where the Aggies lost in the first round to Richmond.
 North Carolina A&T played home games at Aggie Stadium in Greensboro, North Carolina.

-Previous season

-The Aggies finished the season 10–2, 7–1 in MEAC play to finish in a three-way tie, earning the school's 8th MEAC Championship and 13th overall.
-As a result of the MEAC Tiebreaker system, the Aggies were invited to represent the conference in the inaugural Celebration Bowl against Southwestern Athletic Conference Champion Alcorn State.
-The Aggies defeated Alcorn State earning their 4th Black college football national championship.

 Before the season

 At the conclusion of the 2015 football season, the Aggies lost key players such as quarterback Kwashaun Quick, who was the only quarterback in the program's history to finish with more than 2,000 passing and 1,000 rushing yards.
 In addition to Quick, the Aggies also lost defensive back Tony McRae, defensive tackle Michael Neal and linebackers Denzel Jones & Landis Shoffner.